Freedom of Information Act 1982

 A decision may be made to remit, reduce or not impose processing charges under certain circumstances.

 Following receipt of the decision on access, you are entitled to seek an internal review of the decision.
-If you wish to utilise this option, you are required to write to Defence Housing Australia's Company Secretary within 30 days of being notified of the decision.
+If you wish to utilise this option, you are required to write to DHA's General Manager, Governance within 30 days of being notified of the decision.

 Alternatively, you may write to the Office of the Australian Information Commissioner (OAIC) seeking a review of the decision.
 This can be done as a result of either the initial decision or the internal review decision.

-Subsequent review options after internal review and Office of the Australian Information Commissioner review are also available.
+Subsequent review options after internal review and the Information Commissioner review are also available.
 The complete process for seeking a review on access is provided in the decision letter sent to you at the completion of your request.